mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 Once you finish casting, until the spell ends, as long as you touch the ground, you cannot be unwillingly or forcibly removed from your location, as a magical gravitational pull holds you firm.
 This does not prevent you from being Grappled, but a creature Grappling you cannot separate you from the ground you stand on by any nonmagical means.

-Magical effects that would lift or relocate you as forced movement, such as the _levitate_ spell, end immediately and cannot target you, unless they are cast as spells at a higher level than you cast this spell.
+Magical effects that would lift or relocate you as forced movement, such as the _Levitate_ spell, end immediately and cannot target you, unless they are cast as spells at a higher level than you cast this spell.
 Magical effects that manipulate you into moving yourself, such as being Charmed and compelled to use your own movement, function normally.

 If a creature attempts to teleport or planeshift you against your will and they are not using a spell cast at a higher level than this spell, they must first succeed on a spellcasting ability check (or a Wisdom check if they do not have the ability to cast spells) contested by your Spell Save DC, or the teleport or planeshift fails to include you as a target.